R4MT3CH/BikeSharingDemand-MLProject/report-template.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
-TODO: we had to make sure there is no negative value and if there is any negative value we turn it to zero
+ we had to make sure there is no negative value and if there is any negative value we turn it to zero

 ### What was the top ranked model that performed?
-TODO: The top-ranked model was the (add features) model named WeightedEnsemble_L2, with a validation RMSE score of 37.963095 and the best Kaggle score of 0.44883 (on test dataset).
+ The top-ranked model was the (add features) model named WeightedEnsemble_L2, with a validation RMSE score of 37.963095 and the best Kaggle score of 0.44883 (on test dataset).

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?